BhavinPadiya/ritestay/README.md

 1. Clone or download the repo into your `/wp-content/themes/` directory.
 2. Activate the Ritestay theme from your WordPress admin panel.
 3. Create pages (Home, Rooms, Bookings, Blogs) and assign them to the main menu.
-4. Enjoy a lightweight, extendable starter WordPress theme fit for hospitality or portfolio showcase.
+4. Enjoy a lightweight, extendable starter WordPress theme fit for guesthouses.
+5. Download and install 'ritestay core' and 'contact form 7' plugins

 ## About the Developer